MarsMSJ/TreeKit/ReadMe.md

 ./testApp
 ```

 I have also included a script that does the above if you follow my folder layout.
-Just remember to chmod the script.
+Just remember to chmod the script before running the script.
 ```
 chmod +x script_compileTest.sh
+./script_compileTest.sh
 ```